uint16/makler/README.md

 DEMO

-Demo application for this repo is running at https://makleri.herokuapp.com
+Demo application to show some of public information available - https://makleri.herokuapp.com

 GOAL: